Encrypt with AEAD

 aes-gcm aes-gcm-crates.io aes-gcm-github aes-gcm-lib.rs cat-cryptography cat-no-std

-Pure Rust implementation of the AES-GCM (Galois/Counter Mode) Authenticated Encryption with Associated Data (AEAD) Cipher with optional architecture-specific hardware acceleration.
+aes-gcm is a pure Rust implementation of the AES-GCM (Galois/Counter Mode) Authenticated Encryption with Associated Data (AEAD) Cipher with optional architecture-specific hardware acceleration.

 // Algorithm